 The Challenge is simple: We raise $5,000 for Craig Hospital Programs through The PUSHing Possible Campaign, and they will donate $3,000!
 Help us unlock Lakeshore’s $3,000 challenge donation by making a donation today!
 Then share the campaign with your friends and family.

-Jenny Jabel was an nurse before her injury.
-She found meaning in helping others through nursing.
+Patients like Jenny Jabel can Return to Work after a brain injury.
+Jenny was a nurse before her injury.
+She found meaning in helping others through her profession.
 After a severe car accident where she survived a traumatic brain injury, Jenny had to relearn how to speak, eat, walk, and write.
 She still works hard to keep moving forward and meet new goals.
 She has been working with the Return to Work Program for 6 years to develop her skills and focus on her strengths.
 Jenny’s goals of returning to work and feeling like she was contributing to her community motivated her to take classes to learn new skills and volunteer in her community.
 Thanks to support from the Return to Work Program she secured a job, obtained her driver’s license and sets new goals for herself.

 Support the PUSHing Possible Indiegogo Campaign